zeosmar/Dimartino/README.md

   * output
     * project_directory/[subid]/QC/eyetracking - folder containing QC info and images for eye tracking data
     * bids_dir/[subid]/func/[].tsv - .tsv file with time series for eye tracking data

+10) proc-DWI-COINS/proc-DWI-COINS.py : processes and QCs DTI scans
+  * arguments
+	* --source_dir /Path/to/source/directory
+	* --subject_list /Path/to/list/of/subjects/to/run
+	* --protocol_template /Path/to/DTI-template.xml (proc-DWI-COINS/DTI-template.xml)
+	* --COINS_BIDS /Path/to/selected_scans.csv (step 1 output)
+	* --bids_dir /Path/to/BIDS/directory
+  * needed for input
+	* folder with dicom data
+	* list of subjects to process (.txt file, formatted 'sub-80084', one subject per line)
+	* protocol template for DTIPrep - downloaded from github
+	* selected_scans.csv (step 1 output)
+	* a nifti version of the dti data in each subject's bids folder
+	* bids formatted destination folder (should be same as given in steps 2, 4, and 9)

 10) final-bids/finalize_bids.py : combines runs from same subject into single file --bids_dir /Path/to/bids/directory